Web master.I help people build beautiful digital experiences that connect and inspire, in Chicago and around the globe.

 I received a Bachelor of Arts in Creative Writing from Western Michigan University.
 While I rarely discuss it, my interest in technology carries over into writing, as I have been writing a science fiction novel series since college.
 The New Arbiter is a trilogy where I imagine the consequences of a future where technology holds a larger part of people's lives than it already does.

 Currently, I am an Associate Director of Development for VSA Partners, a branding and design marketing agency based in Chicago.
 Previously, I’ve been a lead developer for a startup, rubbed ears with Mickey at Walt Disney World, and built so many websites that I hardly remember.
+I am also on the Chicago committee for StartOut.

 As a software developer, I make websites and apps, and I'm entirely self-taught.
 I started at the age of 13, and have been learning ever since.
 I consider this a distinct advantage; in the world of development, new techniques and technologies come out every year, and the ability to learn something quickly has always come naturally to me.